University of the Philippines Diliman: Notable alumni

+Since UP was not organized as a university system until 1972, non-medical graduates of the University of the Philippines from the original campus in Manila, prior to its relocation in Diliman in 1949, are considered alumni of both UP Diliman and UP Manila.
+Also, graduates of what is now the University of the Philippines Baguio until 1999 are also considered alumni of UP Diliman, as the former was previously an extension college of the latter.
 The University of the Philippines Diliman has numerous notable alumni and faculty.
 UP graduated many leading figures in the country.
-In the country's political history, UP has produced former Philippine presidents, José P. Laurel and Ferdinand E. Marcos; statesmen Benigno Aquino Jr.; Arturo Tolentino, Gerardo Roxas, and Doy Laurel; prominent jurists such as former chief justices Querube Makalintal, Enrique Fernando; incumbent Senators Francis Pangilinan and Richard J. Gordon; and incumbent Congressmen Martin Romualdez, Roman Romulo, and Jesus Crispin Remulla.
-In business, UP graduated billionaire and Araneta patriarch Jorge L. Araneta.
+In the country's political history, UP has produced former Philippine presidents, José Laurel, Elpidio Quirino, Diosdado Macapagal, Ferdinand E. Marcos, and Gloria Macapagal Arroyo; former Philippine vice-presidents, Salvador Laurel, Jejomar Binay and Leni Robredo; statesmen Benigno Aquino Jr., Arturo Tolentino, and Gerardo Roxas; prominent jurists such as former chief justices Querube Makalintal, Enrique Fernando; and members of Congress such as Senator Francis Pangilinan and Representative Martin Romualdez.
+In business, Araneta patriarch and billionaire Jorge L. Araneta graduated from UP.